 |LT100, 2011.
 Near Sugarloaf Pass outbound.|

 Powerline eventually levels off for a short bit before you dump out onto a paved road at about 9,600 feet.
 There will probably be volunteers here.
-Turn RIGHT onto the paved road (can't remember the name) and follow the gently rolling road into the Fish Hatchery aid station, where you'll be greeted by throngs of spectators and crew members lining the driveway.
-Located at mile 23.5 (and 9,600 feet), Fish Hatchery is a full-service aid station housed in a shelter.
+Turn RIGHT onto the paved road (can't remember the name) and follow the gently rolling road for a mile or so, passing the Leadville National Fish Hatchery (formerly an aid station) and eventually coming to the Outward Bound aid station, where you'll be greeted by throngs of spectators and crew members.
+Located at mile 24 (and 9,600 feet), Outward Bound is a full-service aid station situated on a grassy field.
 Take advantage of it.
 You might also need to shed a layer or two.
-The next few miles will be on an exposed road that can get a tad warm depending on when you're coming through.
+The next few miles will be on exposed cross-country trail, paved road and jeep road, all of which can get a tad warm depending on when you're coming through.
 Wear sunglasses as the sun is very strong at this elevation.

 Training tip for this section: Practice your downhill running.
 If you can, get familiar with Powerline firsthand.